 That’s your excuse?

 In the beginning I completely understand the importance of progressing students at a safe and manageable state.
 There needs to be controls set in place to ensure a safe training environment.
-They need to be observed for safe conduct while manipulating their firearms and they need to perform as many repetitions as possible.
-I am a strong supporter for delivering the material allowing them to develop the skills, knowledge and correct attitude.
+They need to be observed for safe conduct while manipulating their gun and held to high standards.
+They need to perform as many correct repetitions as possible under your watchful eye.
+I am a strong supporter for delivering the material then allowing the student to develop the skills, knowledge and correct attitude.
 This is where we fail as an industry.
 We fail to emphasize the correct attitude.

-There is nothing worse than drawing your firearm and getting a click, but where did the failure originate.
+There is nothing worse than drawing your gun and getting a click, but where did the failure originate.
 While willingness may be a mental state, readiness is a statement of fact.